 Our latest project brought us back to California!
 When our clients reached out to us they had just bought a new home that felt VERY 90’s.
 We wanted to update it to represent the young, cute family that they are.
 We busted through the install, photographed the space, and shot the video all in ONE DAY!
 We’re so excited to show you how it turned out.
 Don't miss the webisode!
-Catch up with the rest of the Calabasas Remodel by checking out the Master Suite, Kids' Rooms, and Kitchen + Laundry Room!
+Catch up with the rest of the Calabasas Remodel by checking out the Master Suite, Kids' Rooms, Family Room, and Kitchen + Laundry Room!

 The Great Room had wall-to-wall carpet, overpowering drapes, and needed something to make it feel grand.
 With a long space like this, we knew we needed to divide it into two spaces so we made a formal great room and dining room with easy going California vibes.